 Applications: Microacoustic devices addressing new fields of application in microfluidic actuators, e.g. acoustic tweezers or fluid atomizers, as well as in temperature sensors for harsh environment and wireless interrogation are investigated.

 The cross-over from bulk-like materials to thin films or monolayers (MLs) is one route towards new quantum effects in materials.
 These phenomena might be observed in either free-standing objects or at heterointerfaces.
 Notable examples are the occurrence of a 2D electron gas at the LAO/STO interface.
 More recently, a strongly enhanced photoluminescence was observed in MLs of semiconducting group-VI transition-metal dichalcogenides (TMDCs) such as MoS2.
 These two examples also demonstrate the archetypical approaches to reach the 2D limit: either in a bottom-up fashion via dedicated growth methods or via top-down approaches such as exfoliation.
-In particular, exfoliation is the method of choice for van-der-Waals systems such as TMDCs and black phosphorus among others.
+In addition, ML of different materials can be stacked into van-der-Waals heterostructures, which show qualitatively new properties compared to their components.

 The research on quantum and nano-photonics consists of three parts: entangled photons, nanomembrane-based photonics and nanoplasmonics.
 For entangled photons, one of the main foci was to optimize the performance of GaAs quantum dot based entangled photon sources though growth optimization, implementation of charge tunable structures and optimization of far-field emission patterns.
 The other main center of attention was the implementation of deterministic preparation of spin qubits using excitation resonances.
 The knowledge gained by these efforts will be the base for future landmark quantum communication experiments which are currently under way together with external partners.
 Furthermore, we investigated alternative designs of efficient entangled photon sources based on planar ring cavities and direct coupling of emission of quantum dot nanomembranes to single mode fibers.
 For nanomembrane-based photonics, probing molecular dynamics on oxide surface was proposed and enabled by optical resonances in thin-walled microtube cavities.
 Manipulation of directional light emission was extended from two-dimension (2D) to 3D space relying on the spiral-rolling of nanomembrane in microtube.
 Out-of-plane optical coupling was realized by integrating microtube cavities onto planar rings, which represents a major step toward 3D photonic integration.
 To explore novel miniaturized on-chip laser source, perovskite nanowire was studied to generate polariton lasing.
 Moreover, optical Berry phase was generated and measured in Möbius ring cavities, which provides a topological quantity for signal processing and optical communication based on microcavities.
 We further proposed a strategy of using stretchable photonic topological insulator to enable topological phase transition in a single device.
 For nanoplasmonics, we explore surface plasmon band engineering (gaps, dispersion, topological surface states) and controlled coupling to nanophotonic elements (e.g. QDs) in various plasmonic nanostructures, notably large-scale self-assembled heterogeneous plasmon nanoparticle arrays.
 Additionally, we investigate surface plasmon excitation on plasmonic nanostructures of topological materials.
 Focus is the characterization of Dirac plasmons and the exceptional magnetoelectric effects due to Axion coupling.